VikParuchuri/marker/README.md

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

 - Marker will only convert block equations
-- Tables are not always formatted 100% correctly - multiline cells are sometimes split into multiple rows.
+- Tables are not always formatted 100% correctly
 - Forms are not converted optimally
 - Very complex layouts, with nested tables and forms, may not work

-Note: Passing the `--use_llm` flag will mostly solve all of these issues.
+Note: Passing the `--use_llm` flag will mostly solve these issues.

 # Installation